haiku/website/content/development/coding-guidelines.md

 	...
 }

-// Empty functions in class should be converted to inline functions
+// Empty functions in class definitions can be written on a single line

 class Example
 {